rehanium/w3c-JS-Offilne/README.md

 This is the zip package of W3C Javascript tutorial mirrored on 9 Feb, 2020.
 Just extract the given file and open index.html and then you can access it offline.

-On Mobile you can access it under the 'View code' tab.
+On Mobile you can access the file under the 'View code' tab.